 But in this new revival, you can count on the same formula each time (the Warners, the Mice, and the Warners).
 Every time.
 It just feels a bit empty.

-In one episode they did acknowledge the last of the rest of the cast, with the Warners lamenting that they have been doing a lot of heavy lifting on this reboot and asking if there there used to be more characters?
+In one episode they did acknowledge the lack of the rest of the cast, with the Warners lamenting that they have been doing a lot of heavy lifting on this reboot and asking if there there used to be more characters?
 Without any spoilers, I’ll just say that the end of this episode left me with even more of a desire to see these other characters in action once again.

 Here are a few of my observations: